healydwya/README.md/README.md

 - 👋 Hi, I’m @healydwya
-- 👀 I’m a Researcher interested in equitable transportation, public interest tech, human-robot interaction, and front-end development!
+- 👀 I’m a user researcher interested in equitable transportation, public interest tech, human-robot interaction, and front-end development!
 - 🌱 I’m currently a grad student at Carnegie Mellon in the Human-Computer Interaction Institute.
 - 📫 How to reach me ... healydwyer@gmail.com